acornjs/acorn/README.md

 ## Plugin developments

-Acorn is designed support allow plugins which, within reasonable bounds, redefine the way the parser works.
+Acorn is designed to support plugins which can, within reasonable bounds, redefine the way the parser works.
 Plugins can add new token types and new tokenizer contexts (if necessary), and extend methods in the parser object.
 This is not a clean, elegant API—using it requires